kevinports/portfolio-website/README.md

 Then run the following commands
 - `yarn deploy` to build and hash bundles and deploy to the CDN
 - `yarn prod` to run the development server

+The dev server uses `www/index.hbs` as it's index.

 The project is configured to deploy assets to an Amazon Cloudfront CDN.
 If you just want to serve assets from the development server set your `PROD_ASSET_PATH` .env variable to `/assets_rev/` and remove the AWS .env variables.
 Then instead of the `yarn deploy` command just use:
 - `yarn build` to build compressed asset bundles